hersche/WTS/Readme.md

-## This is a very short-developed webtorrent-seeder for permanent servers
+## This is a webtorrent-seeder for permanent seeders on servers

-THIS PROJECT IS VERY UNPROPER!
+This project is still unproper by the source, but as proof of concept for oauth2 it works and the UI can look worse.
+It's still WIP!

+Check out the demo at https://wts.thepirate.party

 It's